 Chronic Wasting Disease Information for Hunters

-Hunters are encouraged to test their harvested cervid such as deer, elk, moose and caribou for CWD.
-Do not eat or distribute for human consumption the meat or other parts from animals that have not been tested, or that are found to be CWD-infected.
+The Ministry of Environment offers free voluntary CWD testing for hunters.
+Hunters are encouraged to test harvested deer, elk, moose and caribou for CWD.
+It is recommended that hunters do not eat, or distribute for human consumption, the meat or other parts from animals that have not been tested or that are found to be CWD-infected.

 Canadian Wildlife Health Cooperative (CWHC)